wolfgang-stefani/PID-Controller/README.md

  * It is a distance between the vehicle´s actual trajectory and the groundtruth trajectory.
 It is best suited to control the vehicle by steering in proportion to CTE.

  ### Systematic Bias
 * Systematic bias is a problem that often occurs in robotics.
 The problem is due to mechanics.
 Buying for example a vehicle, we think the steerable front wheels are 100% aligned.
 But in reality the wheels can be aligned a little bit at an angle.
+The systematic bias manifests itself in a steering drift.
 For humans this is not a big deal because we just countersteer intuitionally but in robotics this is a fact to be considered.

 ### P-Controller
 * sets the steering angle in proportion to CTE (the coefficient tau_p is called "response strength"):